jdai8/cmsc430/README.md

 2. Too few arguments

-   Instead of exposing a "expected cons" error, calling functions with too few arguments now halts with the alarming, but more helpful value `'too-few-args!`.
+   Instead of exposing an "expected cons" error, calling functions with too few arguments now halts with the alarming, but more helpful value `'too-few-args!`.

    Implemented by adding `null?` checks in front of each `car` when pulling out named arguments.